 A STA that has a value of true for dot11EstimatedServiceParametersOptionImplemented is an ESP STA.

-Entities wishing to control the traffic steering decision of a device benefit by being able to predict the potential throughput that could be obtained through a link with an STA.
+Entities wishing to control the traffic steering decision of a device benefit by being able to predict the throughput that might potentially be obtained through a link with an STA.
 Those same entities also need to know what the current expectation for throughput is for network selection purposes.
 The MLME-ESTIMATED-THROUGHPUT.request and MLME-ESTIMATED-THROUGHPUT.confirm SAPs together provide an interface to allow such entities, operating through the SME, to obtain an estimate of throughput for MSDUs sent between the STA which corresponds to the PeerMACAddress indicated in the parameter list of the MLME-ESTIMATED-THROUGHPUT.request and this STA.

 When an MLME-ESTIMATED-THROUGHPUT.request is received at the MLME, the MLME can use the parameters provided in the SAP plus the following information to create estimates of throughput per access category to deliver to the SME in the EstimatedThroughputOutbound parameter of the MLME-ESTIMATED-THROUGHPUT.confirm: